-4.16.1.1 Device Sleep
+4.16.1.2 Device Sleep

 During periods of inactivity, a device may want to conserve power by turning off its radio and being unresponsive for an extended period of time.
-A device is required to notify the host before going to sleep and the host will acknowledge the notification.
+A device that decides independently to go to sleep is required to notify the host before going to sleep and the host will acknowledge the notification.
+A device that is directed by a host to sleep may sleep for the duration indicated by the host without further communication.